aphiria/aphiria/README.md

 <h2 id="middleware-attributes">Middleware Attributes</h2>

-Some frameworks, such as Opulence and Laravel, let you bind attributes to middleware.
+Some frameworks, such as Aphiria and Laravel, let you bind attributes to middleware.
 For example, if you have an `AuthMiddleware`, but need to bind the user role that's necessary to access that route, you might want to pass in the required user role.
 Here's how you can do it:

 ```php
 $routes->map('GET', 'foo')